Mars rover Curiosity nears make-or-break landing attempt

 Facing deep cuts in its science budget and struggling to regain its footing after cancellation of the space shuttle program - NASA's centerpiece for 30 years - the agency has much at stake in the outcome of the $2.5 billion mission.

-President Barack Obama's top science adviser, John Holdren, was among the dignitaries planning to visit JPL Sunday night for the landing.

 Mars is the chief component of NASA's long-term deep space exploration plans.
-Curiosity, the space agency's first astrobiology mission since the 1970s-era Viking probes, is designed primarily to search for evidence that the planet most similar to Earth may have once have harbored the necessary building blocks for microbial life to evolve.
+Curiosity, the space agency's first astrobiology mission since the 1970s-era Viking probes, is designed primarily to search for evidence that the planet most similar to Earth may have once have harbored ingredients necessary for microbial life to evolve.

 PACKED WITH GADGETS